 - toothpick – these work great, but an ice pick also works.

-How to make a Gnat Trap that will catch fruit flies
+How to make a Gnat Trap with Apple Cider Vinegar

 This fruit fly trap is so simple, I am sure you have the ingredients at home.
 So how do you make a fruit fly trap with vinegar?